BlockTechCert/BTCert/README.md

 Intranet login page: https://btcert.com/login

 ## Futrue work
-As the [telegraph](http://www.telegraph.co.uk/investing/news/bitcoin-transaction-fees-have-become-high/) reported, Bitcoin transaction fees have skyrocketed in recent weeks with a typical transaction now costing up to (£15).
-The cost of attaching the data to the bitcoin blockchain is increasing significantly.
-In the future, we may replace the bitcoin blockchain infrastructure by adopted Ethereum or Hyperledger, or we will build our peer to peer network applications.
+As  [The Telegraph](http://www.telegraph.co.uk/investing/news/bitcoin-transaction-fees-have-become-high/) reported, Bitcoin transaction fees have skyrocketed in the past, with a typical transaction costing up to £15.
+In the future BTCert may replace the bitcoin blockchain infrastructure by using Ethereum or Hyperledger to avoid high transaction fees.